-Table 210 Intrit o Transportation Committee (1970) Requirements Documentation Latest planning assumptions MVRPC maintains a travel demand model with current socio- economic variables and highway/transit networks used to develop the LRTP.
-Consultation Interagency consultation was conducted in December 2019-January 2020, documentation can be found in Appendix A. Consistent with MVRPC's Public Participation Policy, a public participation meeting for the final TIP was planned for April 2, 2020.
-Due to the Covid-19 outbreak the open house was cancelled and replaced with a public participation opportunity via online or mail-in comments which were accepted between March 11 and April 13, 2020.
-The SFY 2021-2024 TIP was adopted by the MVRPC Board of Directors on May 7, 2020.
-Transportation Control Measures (TCMs) There are no TCMs in the Dayton/Springfield air quality Region State Implementation Plan (SIP).
-Fiscal Constraint All non-exempt projects in the MVRPC region are included in 2040 LRTP and TIP (if within the TIP years SFY2021-2024).
+Requirements Documentation Latest planning assumptions MVRPC maintains a travel demand model with current socio- economic variables and highway/transit networks used to develop the LRTP.
+For the 2050 LRTP update both the socio- economic data and networks have been updated to 2050.
+Consultation Interagency consultation was conducted in December 2022-January 2023, documentation can be found in Appendix A. Consistent with MVRPC's Public Participation Policy, a public participation meeting for the final TIP was held on April 6, 2023 with a public comment period between March 21 and April 19, 2023.
+The SFY 2024-2027 TIP was adopted by the MVRPC Board of Directors on May 4, 2023 Transportation Control Measures (TCMs) There are no TCMs in the Dayton/Springfield air quality Region State Implementation Plan (SIP) Fiscal Constraint All non-exempt projects in the MVRPC region are included in 2050 LRTP and TIP (if within the TIP years SFY2024-2027).
 Costs for these projects are included in the fiscal constraint analysis for the respective documents.

 Table 2.4, prepared by the Ohio Kentucky Indiana Regional Council of Governments, shows that the Ohio portion of the Cincinnati non-attainment area demonstrates conformity to the 8-hour ozone standards of the State Implementation Plan (SIP).
-Technical details of the analysis and additional documentation can be found in Chapter 10 of the OKI FY 2021-2024 TIP.
+Technical details of the analysis and additional documentation can be found in Chapter 10 of the OKI FY 2024-2027 TIP.

-Table 2.4 - Quantitative Conformity Findings of Ozone-forming Emissions (tons per day) for the Ohio1 and Indiana Portion2 of the Maintenance Area
+Table 2.4 - Quantitative Conformity Findings of Ozone-forming Emissions (tons per day) for the Ohio Portion of the 2015 Ozone NAAQS Maintenance Area